-5 Concluding Remarks
+6 Concluding Remarks

-We studied the determinants of sudden stops in capital flows, particularly differentiating situations in which sudden stops in inflows don't translate into sudden stops in the financial from those in which they do.
-Our findings were based on a multinomial logit framework and allow us to evaluate the effects of these determinants on the probabilities of facing different types of sudden stop scenarios.
+We have studied the determinants of sudden stops in capital flows, particularly differentiating situations in which sudden stops in inflows don't translate into sudden stops in the financial account from those in which they do.
+Our findings were based on a multinomial logit framework that allows us to evaluate the effects of these determinants on the probabilities of facing different types of sudden stop scenarios.